evanjd/python-logi-circle/README.md

 [Now available as a Home Assistant integration!](https://www.home-assistant.io/components/logi_circle/) :tada:

+There are two versions of this API:

+- `2.x` - which targets the public API **(you are here)**
+- [`1.x`](https://github.com/evanjd/python-logi-circle/tree/private-api) - which targets the private API ([`private-api` branch](https://github.com/evanjd/python-logi-circle/tree/private-api))

+To access the public API, you must request access from Logitech.
+Unfortunately, it's become increasingly difficult to get API keys issued by Logitech.
+Initially, API key requests were turned around in a few business days.
+Now, the wait time is several months.

-You must request API access from Logitech to use this library.
-Please refer to the instructions [here](https://www.home-assistant.io/components/logi_circle/#requesting-api-access) for more information.
+If you still want to request access, please refer to the instructions [here](https://www.home-assistant.io/components/logi_circle/#requesting-api-access) for more information.
+Otherwise, please refer to the [`private-api` branch](https://github.com/evanjd/python-logi-circle/tree/private-api).

 ## Features implemented